 The Ogene is created using local technology by skilled blacksmiths in places like Awka, Abiriba, Nkwerre, and Igboukwu.
 These blacksmiths are experts in working with iron.

 The Ogene is made from iron by blacksmiths, and the style of music that uses it started in Aguleri, a community known for farming and fishing along the Omambala River in southeastern Nigeria.
-The blacksmiths who create these unique bells live in Awka, a community about 70 km away from Aguleri, where ironworking is a specialty.
+The blacksmiths who create these unique bells live in Awka, a community about 70 km from Aguleri, where ironworking is a speciality.

 The Ogene can be made as a single instrument or in pairs.
 It is usually struck with a stick to make a sound.
 Depending on how it is hit, the Ogene can produce different sounds, depending on the player’s intention.